AstrobioMike/AstrobioMike.github.io/bash/index.md

 ---
 <br>
 # Why learn the command line?

 *  it's the foundation for most of bioinformatics
 *  enables use of non-GUI (Graphical User Interface) tools
-*  quickly perform operations on large files
+*  can quickly perform operations on large files
 *  reproducibility
 *  automation of repetitive tasks
-	*  need to rename 1,000 files?
 *  enables use of higher-powered computers elsewhere (server/cloud)

 <br>